jhpyle/docassemble/_docs/objects.md

 {% endhighlight %}

-Note that while the `api` object can safely persist in your users' interview answers, a variable like `service` cannot be [pickled], so if you store it in your interview file, you will get an error.
+Note that while the `api` object can safely persist in your users' [interview session dictionary], a variable like `service` cannot be [pickled], so if you try to store it in DALang, you will get an error.
-Ideally, you should always use Python modules for functions that access APIs, so that there is no danger of an error if **docassemble** tries to pickle an object that cannot be pickled.
+Ideally, you should always use Python modules for functions that access APIs, so that there is no danger of an error if your Steward tries to pickle an object that cannot be pickled.

 The second category of methods is for [Google Cloud packages] like